 As a parent what I like about these homemade cards for kids to make are they require only a few inexpensive materials.
 And I think when children make their own Christmas cards, it can help them to focus on the recipient and really take part in the true meaning of gift giving during the holidays.

 Now if you ask Lucy what she liked about this craft, she’d for sure say making the Christmas tree.
 She is all about the accordion fold technique!
 And Theo was so so excited to glue those pom poms onto the Christmas tree.
 It’s the most focused I’ve seen him on a craft yet!
-(This post contains affiliate links to Amazon.
-Thank you so much for your support!)
+(This post contains affiliate links.)

 Homemade Christmas Tree Card for Kids to Make